Derivation of the Bogoliubov Time Evolution for a Large Volume Mean-field Limit

 \subsection{The Speed of Sound in the Bose Gas}

 In \cite{dfpp} the mean-field limit for a gas of large volume is considered.
-The estimates therein are sufficiently strong to be able to track the dynamics of a initially localized excitation in the Bose gas of large volume.
-The conditions the initial wave function has to fulfill are \paragraph{Condition 1.2 in \cite{dfpp}.} The functions $\phi_{0}^{(\mathrm{ref})},\epsilon_0 \in{\cal C}_{c}^{\infty}$ have the following properties:
+The estimates therein are sufficiently strong to be able to track the dynamics of an initially localized excitation in the Bose gas of large volume.
+For this section only let us make two changes in our definitions in order to adopt the notation from \cite{dfpp} and thus make our results easier to compare, and such that Theorem~\ref{side} can be stated in a nicer way.
+First, we choose $\varphi_0$ such that $\|\varphi_0\|=\Lambda^{1/2}$ instead of $1$, see Assumption~\ref{main_assumption} below.
+Second, we define $\mu^{\varphi_t}=0$ in the Hartree equation \eqref{meanfield}.
+The conditions for the initial wave function are summarized in the following assumption.
+This is Condition 1.2 in \cite{dfpp}, except that we changed the wording a bit and removed the assumption of exact factorization of the initial state $\Psi_N^0$. \begin{assumption}[Slightly modified Condition 1.2 in \cite{dfpp}] The initial conditions are